SRDharshini/pyWhat/README.md

 # 🙏 Thanks

 We would like to thank [Dora](https://github.com/sdushantha/dora) for their work on a bug bounty specific regex database which we have used.

+---

+## Custom Enhancements and Usage

+This repository has been extended with additional scripts and automation to analyze and detect malicious patterns more effectively using pyWhat’s capabilities.

+### Enhancements
+- Automated input handling for bulk data scanning
+- Custom filters for malicious indicators
+- Generated detailed threat reports for analysis

+Full credit to the original pyWhat tool by [bee-san](https://github.com/bee-san/pyWhat).